alexandrglm/myLearningCorner/OpenBootcamp/FrontEnd/TypeScript/03_Functions.md

 Scope determines the accessibility (visibility) of variables.

-There are 2 types of scope, and another one whose usability was deprecated since ECMA6:
+There are 2 kind of "family" scooping, one of which was deprecated since ECMA6, but needs to be explained for the sake of understanding well what scooping means/defines:

-1. Function Scope / Local scoope
+1. **Block / Local / Function** scoope
-At the function side.

-2. Global Scope
+2. **Global** Scope
-At the entire code side.

-3. Block Scope.
-Deprecated, but has to be explained in order to understand in a proper way the scooping.

 #### ⚡ (DEPRECATED) Block scope:
+Since ES6 (2015) introduced `let`and `const` keywords, these two keywords are which provide the Block Scope, so:

+- Variables declared with the var keyword ❌**can NOT**❌ have block scope.

+- Variables declared inside a { } block ✅**CAN**✅ be accessed from outside the block.

-Variables `{ inside a block}` ❌cannot❌ be accesed  from outside it.
+- Variables `{ inside a block}` ❌cannot❌ be accesed  from outside it.
 ```ts
 {
   let x = 2;
 }
 // x can NOT be used here
 ```

-Since ES6 (2015) introduced `let`and `const` keywords, these two keywords are which provide the Block Scope, so:

-- Variables declared with the var keyword ❌**can NOT**❌ have block scope.

-- Variables declared inside a { } block ✅**CAN**✅ be accessed from outside the block.

 ```ts
 {